 - 3. Coastal air strength points may fire on any amphibious invasion fleet and their accompanying fleet strength points on the firepower at a constant six firepower points.
-Coastal air strength points may fire on any separate fleet naval fire points that enter their hex (or hex within range of their current tech level, introduced later).
+Coastal air strength points may fire on any separate fleet naval fire points that enter their hex.
 Coastal air strength points may fire at fleets that pass through their hex, not just invasion fleets invading their own hex. - 4.
 Coastal air strength points attacking a fleet containing fleet naval firepower points must first undergo an attack by the fleet naval firepower points on the firepower table.
 The surviving coastal air points may then fire normally on the fleet. - 5.
 If the target is an off-map box, the coastal air firepower strength is increased to ten.
 This applies only if the invader is Axis. - 6.
 Each loss must be composed of at least one-half amphibious strength points.
 If the fleet does not contain sufficient amphibious strength points, the remaining losses may be allocated by the attacker in any manner he chooses. - 7.
 Unaligned countries don't have any coastal airpower.